LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

 **********************

-When Lasso first starts up, it looks for module files (Windows DLLs, OS X DYLIBs, or Linux SOs) in its LassoModules folder.
-As it encounters each module, it executes that module's `registerLassoModule()` function once and only once.
-LCAPI developers must write code to register each of the new custom method (or type or data source) in this `registerLassoModule()` function.
+When Lasso first starts up, it looks for module files (Windows DLLs, OS X DYLIBs, or Linux SOs) in its "LassoModules" directory.
+As it encounters each module, it executes that module's ``registerLassoModule`` function once and only once.
+LCAPI developers must write code to register each of the new custom method (or type or datasource) in this ``registerLassoModule`` function.
 The following example function is required in every LCAPI module.
 It gets called once when Lasso starts up: